day8/re-frame/docs/Loading-Initial-Data.md

 ### Getting Data Into `app-db`

 Only event handlers can change `app-db`.
 Those are the rules!!
-Even initial values must be put in via an event handler.
+Indeed, even initial values must be put in `app-db` via an event handler.

 Here's an event handler for that purpose:
 ```Clojure
 (re-frame/reg-event-db
   :initialise-db				 ;; usage: (dispatch [:initialise-db])
   (fn [_ _]						 ;; Ignore both params (db and event)
 	 {:display-name "DDATWD"	 ;; return a new value for app-db
 	  :items [1 2 3 4]}))
 ```

+You'll notice that this handler does nothing other than to return a ` map`.
+That map will become the new value within `app-db`.

 We'll need to dispatch an `:initialise-db` event to get it to execute. `main` seems like the natural place:
 ```Clojure